 The Board meets six times a year on Thursdays.
 Please consult the meeting schedule for dates and times.
 The Open Session portions of the meetings are open to the public.

 If you have any questions about the Board and its work, please call 778.782.4644.

 Requests from Groups to Present to the Board of Governors

 For groups who would like to present to the Board of Governors at the Open Session of their full meeting, please note the following steps and approval process required to be placed on the agenda:

-- Email the University Secretary at email@example.com two weeks in advance of the Board submission deadline expressing your interest in presenting to the Board (please see the Board meeting schedule) and explaining the specific purpose of your presentation.
+- Email the University Secretary at email@example.com preferably four weeks in advance of the Board submission deadline expressing your interest in presenting to the Board (please see the Board meeting schedule) and explaining the specific purpose of your presentation.

 - Based on the purpose of your presentation, determine which University Vice-President‘s portfolio your presentation topic falls under.
 Your request will require the endorsement of that Vice President in order for the request to proceed to the Board Chair for approval.